SaadH-077/adversarially-robust-image-classifier/README.md

 3. **Submit** with `submission.py`: set `API_KEY`, `MODEL_PATH` (the saved `.pt`), and
    `MODEL_NAME = "resnet34"`, then set `SUBMIT = True` and run `python submission.py`.

-### Why FAT·MART
-Standard adversarial training and TRADES plateau on a flat trade-off frontier; MART raises robustness but sacrifices clean accuracy. **FAT** trains on the *least-adversarial* example, which preserves clean accuracy — the axis that transfers one-to-one to the held-out test set — while MART keeps robustness high.
-The combination lifts both axes at once.

-## 4. Files
+## Files

 - **`train_robust_classifier.ipynb`** — the winning training notebook; run this to recreate the result.
 - `submission.py` — leaderboard submission script (fill in your API key + model path).
 - `Assignment_3_-_Robustness.pdf` — the task specification.
 - `Other Experiments/` — every other approach we explored (PGD-AT, TRADES, MART, AWP, augmentation, and capacity variants on ResNet-18/34/50).
-These are *not* needed to recreate the best result; they document the full exploration behind it (see the Appendix table below for what each varied).
+These are *not* needed to recreate the best result; they document the full exploration behind it (see the appendix table).

-## 5. References
-- Madry et al. (2018), *Towards Deep Learning Models Resistant to Adversarial Attacks* (PGD-AT).
-- Zhang et al. (2019), *Theoretically Principled Trade-off between Robustness and Accuracy* (TRADES).
-- Wang et al. (2020), *Improving Adversarial Robustness Requires Revisiting Misclassified Examples* (MART).
-- Zhang et al. (2020), *Attacks Which Do Not Kill Training Make Adversarial Learning Stronger* (FAT).
-- Wu et al. (2020), *Adversarial Weight Perturbation Helps Robust Generalization* (AWP).
-- Loshchilov & Hutter (2017), *SGDR: Stochastic Gradient Descent with Warm Restarts*.
-- Izmailov et al. (2018), *Averaging Weights Leads to Wider Optima* (SWA / EMA).
-- Croce & Hein (2020), *Reliable Evaluation of Adversarial Robustness* (AutoAttack).

----

 ## Appendix — Experiments explored

 Every approach we tried, by what was varied (backbone, loss, inner attack, schedule, regularizer).
 Listed for completeness; the final recipe is **E30**.
+Code for each is in `Other Experiments/`.

 | # | Backbone | Loss | Inner attack | LR schedule | Key change explored |
 |---|---|---|---|---|---|